prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-beacon-node.md

             </Tabs>
       </TabItem>
       <TabItem value="sepolia">
-        <p>Download the <a href='https://github.com/eth-clients/merge-testnets/blob/main/sepolia/genesis.ssz'>Sepolia genesis state from Github</a> into your <code>consensus/prysm</code> directory.
+        <p class='hidden-in-jwt-guide'>Download the <a href='https://github.com/eth-clients/merge-testnets/blob/main/sepolia/genesis.ssz'>Sepolia genesis state from Github</a> into your <code>consensus/prysm</code> directory.
 Then use the following command to start a beacon node that connects to your local execution node:</p>
         <Tabs groupId="protocol" defaultValue="jwt" values={[
             {label: 'JWT', value: 'jwt'},
             {label: 'IPC', value: 'ipc'}